parsakhaz/open-impossible-video-generator/README.md

 ## Usage

-1. Place your input video in the `input` directory (supported formats: .mp4, .avi, .mov, .mkv)
+1. Place your input video in a `input` directory (supported formats: .mp4, .avi, .mov, .mkv)
    - The folder will be created automatically if it doesn't exist

 2. Run the script: